uswds/uswds-site/_together/02-findings.md

   - heading: Finding the best solution in a complex environment
     description: |-
-      Designing effective, usable digital solutions is not an easy endeavor, and digital teams are wrestling with how to incorporate learnings about the sometimes confusing and constantly evolving DEIA space.
+      Designing effective, usable digital solutions is not an easy endeavor, and digital teams are wrestling with how to incorporate the sometimes confusing and constantly evolving advice emerging from the DEIA space.
 While federal digital teams have always designed for “everyone,” there is renewed focus on ensuring that each individual feels welcome, heard, and supported in the digital experience.
 This is no easy task.

   - heading: The process of being inclusive is as important as the design
     description: |-
      Many of the interviewees — digital teams and DEIA experts alike — worried about the lack of diversity on design teams and as user testing participants.
 Design teams are often not representative of the full diversity of the potential users of the systems and experiences they are creating.
 Many teams are trying to figure out ways to include people with a wider range of lived experiences.

-  - heading: Personal data is the foundation of an individual’s sense of self
+  - heading: Personal data is a reflection of an individual’s sense of self
     description: |-
-      Many of the digital solutions we create rely on some amount of each user’s personal information: name, address, Social Security Number.
+      Many of the digital solutions we create rely on some amount of personal information — like name, address, and Social Security Number.
 Solutions that aren’t inclusive of everyone can be very alienating.
-Interviewees explained how this can play out in digital projects.
+Interviewees identified some examples of alienating solutions:

   - heading: Complex forms offer unique challenges
     description: |-
-      Transactional websites were a focus of the Inclusive Design Pattern team’s work.
-Much of the public’s interactions with the U.S. government is through forms — both digital and paper.
-Forms can be really challenging for users, especially during times of stress.
-We heard from HISPs that complex digital forms were a serious barrier for many users, and that crafting good form experiences was a real challenge for digital teams.
+      Transactional websites were a focus of our team’s work.
+Much of the public’s interactions with the U.S. government is through digital and paper forms.
+Forms can be extremely challenging for users, especially during times of stress.
+We heard from HISPs that complex digital forms were a serious barrier for many users, and that crafting good form experiences was a challenge for digital teams.

   - heading: Using each individual’s language of choice makes a big difference
     description: |-
       Many programs are working on making their content available in multiple languages, but there are lots of questions about how best to do that.
-As more and more programs provide content in multiple languages, how best to make people aware of the content in other languages, and to make it clear and easy for them to find and use those languages, is a real challenge.
+As more and more programs provide content in multiple languages, there are compelling design challenges in how to make it clear and easy for them to find and use those languages.

 ---